Mmarzex/kubelab/README.md

    default, so you can (semi-safely) put your secrets anywhere in this directory.
 The directory `/var/lib/kubelab/inventory/sample` is used as its template.
+ - See the bulk of the config on the bottom of `/var/lib/kubelab/inventory/kubelab/group_vars/k8s-cluster/k8s-cluster.yml`
  - Once setup is complete, deploy the cluster by running:

 ```